kristoffergarling/kristoffergarling/README.md

 Hello and welcome to my profile!

 I'm a 21 year old Bachelor Student in Computer- and Systems Science at Stockholm University.
 I have a big interest in both front- and backend development.
-I'm currently building a bug tracker with TypeScript / React / Redux / Next.js / Node.js / MongoDB
+I'm currently building a bug tracker with TypeScript / React / Redux / Next.js / Node.js / MongoDB.
 - Open for work!

 #